 The Price of Justice: When Innocence Isn't Enough

 This is the reality of a wrongful conviction.
-Somewhere, while you're reading this article, an innocent person will be convicted of a crime they know nothing about.
+And somewhere, while you're reading this, another innocent person will be convicted of a crime they know nothing about.

 This isn't hyperbole or sensationalism—it's math and facts.
 Every year, our courts hand down roughly 195,000 new convictions.
 With a conservative wrongful conviction rate of 5%, that's 9,750 innocent people losing their freedom annually.
 Breaking it down further: 26 wrongful convictions every day, or one innocent life destroyed every single hour of every single day.

-Even in our record-breaking year for exonerations—2022, with an astounding 238 innocent people freed—over 9,500 wrongfully convicted people remained behind bars, representing just a 2.5% chance of being exonerated.
+Even in 2022—a record-breaking year for exonerations with an astounding 238 innocent people freed—over 9,500 wrongfully convicted people would have remained behind bars, representing just a 2.5% chance of being exonerated.

-Working with the 5% wrongful conviction rate, it would be like filling a massive stadium with over 70,000 innocent people—then locking the gates, walking away, and erasing them from our minds.
-Imagine an entire city's worth of innocent souls, their lives reduced to irrelevance in a nightmare created by the very system that was supposed to protect them.
+Imagine filling a stadium of nearly 70,000 people—every single one innocent—then locking the gates and walking away.
+This is the human toll of our legal system's 5% wrongful conviction rate, hidden within the nearly 2 million individuals currently behind bars.
+An entire city's worth of innocent souls, their lives reduced to irrelevance in a nightmare created by the very system that was supposed to protect them.

-If lucky enough to be exonerated, the average time it will take is fourteen years.
+If lucky enough to be exonerated, the average time it will take is fourteen years, not to mention the countless resources.
 And how many can expect to be rescued from this dystopia?
 Barely half a person.
 Let that sink in.
 While 26 innocent souls are locked away each day for crimes they didn't commit, only half a person can hope to be exonerated.
-Half a person.
-Picture a courtroom where 26 innocent people stand convicted, and only one-half of a person will ever see justice.
-Those aren't odds.
-Those are futures reduced to a fraction of humanity—literally.
+Half a person!
+Picture a courtroom on any given day, where 26 people stand wrongly convicted.
+Less than one of the 26 will ever see justice.
+In a system that values innocence so little,

 .

-Psychological studies reveal that exonerees suffer PTSD at rates comparable to combat veterans: depression, anxiety, the inability to trust, the constant fear that someone might not believe you or that the nightmare isn't really over, and the knowledge that the system that destroyed your life faces no real consequences.
+Psychological studies reveal that exonerees suffer PTSD at alarming rates comparable to that of combat veterans: depression, anxiety, the inability to trust, the constant fear that you're not being believed or that the nightmare isn't really over, compounded by the knowledge that the system that destroyed your life faces no real consequences.

 And perhaps that's the cruelest irony of all: those who orchestrated these injustices—the prosecutors who hid evidence, the experts who testified beyond their expertise, the system that failed at every turn—they all go home at night, their careers intact, their lives unaltered.
 As Thomas Sowell so pointedly observed, "It's hard to imagine a more stupid or more dangerous way of making decisions than by putting these decisions in the hands of people who pay no price for being wrong."
-It's a system that would rather deny its mistakes than admit and correct them.
+It's a system that would rather deny its mistakes without so much as a 'my bad', than admit and correct them.